-19 https://ai.googleblog.com/2020/12/privacy-considerations-in-large.html vere limitations.
-Interestingly, the application of zero-shot to few-shot transfer learning with multilingual pre-trained language models and self-supervised MT systems opens up the way to leverage LT for less developed languages and communities.
-However, the development of these new LT systems would not be possible without sufficient resources (data, experts, computing facilities, etc.) as well as the creation of carefully designed and constructed evaluation benchmarks and annotated datasets for every language and domain of application.
-Focusing on state-of-the-art results exclusively with the help of leaderboards without encouraging deeper understanding of the mechanism by which they are achieved can cause misleading conclusions, and direct resources away from efforts that would facilitate long-term progress towards multilingual, efficient, accurate, explainable, ethical and unbiased language understanding and communication, to create transparent digital language equality in Europe in all aspects of society, from government to businesses to the citizens.
+In summary, despite claims of human parity in many of the LT tasks, Natural Language Understanding (NLU) is still an open research problem far from being solved since all current approaches have severe limitations.
+Interestingly, the application of zero-shot to few-shot transfer learning with multilingual pretrained language models, prompt learning and selfsupervised systems opens up the way to leverage LT for less developed languages.
+For the first time, a single multilingual model has outperformed the best specially trained bilingual models on news translations.
+That is, a single multilingual model provided the best translations for both low- and high-resource languages, showing that the multilingual approach is indeed the future of MT (Tran et al., 2021).
+However, the development of these new LT systems would not be possible without sufficient resources (experts, data, computing facilities, etc.) as well as the creation of carefully designed and constructed evaluation benchmarks and annotated datasets for every language and domain of application.
+Focusing on state-of-the-art results exclusively with the help of leaderboards without encouraging deeper understanding of the mechanisms by which they are achieved can generate misleading conclusions, and direct resources away from efforts that would facilitate long-term progress towards multilingual, efficient, accurate, explainable, ethical and unbiased language understanding and communication, to create transparent digital language equality in Europe in all aspects of society, from government to businesses to the citizens.